ucsb-cs48/ucsb-cs48.github.io/_javatopics/java.md

 ---
 topic: "Java"
-desc: "The language we are studying in CS56"
+desc: "The language that is the basis of the Spring web framework"
 category_prefix: "Java: "
 ---